Federal Energy Regulatory Commission, Department of Energy.

 Notice of inquiry.

-The Federal Energy Regulatory Commission (Commission) invites comments on its proposed five-year review of the index level used to determine annual changes to oil pipeline rate ceilings.
-The Commission proposes an index level between the Producer Price Index for Finished Goods (PPI-FG)+2.0 percent and PPI-FG+2.4 percent for the five-year period commencing July 1, 2016.
+The Federal Energy Regulatory Commission (Commission) invites comments on its proposed index level used to determine annual changes to oil pipeline rate ceilings.
+The Commission proposes to use the Producer Price Index for Finished Goods (PPI-FG) plus 0.09% as the index level for the five-year period commencing July 1, 2021.
 The Commission invites interested persons to submit comments regarding this proposal and any alternative methodologies for calculating the index level.

 FOR FURTHER INFORMATION CONTACT: